-We’re often told that fibre is good for us, but few people know what actually happens after we eat it.
-Fibre doesn’t just bulk up our stool and keep things moving.
+A fascinating peek at digestion, fermentation, and microbial balance.
+We're often told that fibre is good for us, but few people know what actually happens after we eat it.
+Fibre doesn't just bulk up our stool and keep things moving.
 It also plays a central role in feeding the trillions of bacteria that live in our gut and helping them maintain a healthy, balanced environment.
+Let's take a closer look at what fibre does behind the scenes once it enters your digestive system.

 Fibre Travels Undigested